Reece Thompson

 Reece Daniel Thompson (born 22 November 1988) is a Canadian actor.
-Thompson started his acting career as a child actor by voice acting in several animated television series and minor roles on television shows before transitioning to films.
+He started his acting career as a child actor by voice acting in several animated television series and minor roles on television shows before transitioning to films.
 His first major role came in the 2007 film Rocket Science.
 Thompson appeared in 2009's Assassination of a High School President, Afterwards, and 2010's Daydream Nation.
 He appeared as Craig in The Perks of Being a Wallflower (2012).

 Early life

-Thompson grew up in a small town near Vancouver.
-Thompson had always expressed an interest in becoming an actor to his parents and at a young age, Thompson, along with the rest of his family, began taking background roles in productions in Vancouver.
+Thompson grew up in a small town near Vancouver, British Columbia.
+He had always expressed an interest in becoming an actor to his parents and at a young age, Thompson, along with the rest of his family, began taking background roles in productions in Vancouver.

 After the sixth grade, Thompson decided that he didn't want to continue going to school and convinced his mother to homeschool him.
 Soon after Thompson began attending an acting school.
 Thompson signed with an agent he was introduced to through the school and began attending auditions.